AnnaTiufiakova/inventory_app/README.md

  3. To visualize data trends through charts and KPIs so that decision-makers can quickly assess how resources are being spent and used.
  4. To implement a secure user system so that multiple users can work with the system safely, using only basic functionality such as registration, login, logout, and password management.

-The design prioritizes simplicity while still offering meaningful insights into the restaurant’s operations.
+The design prioritizes simplicity while still offering meaningful insights into the restaurant’s operations.<br>
-Functionality
+Functionality<br>
- • User Authentication:
+ • User Authentication:<br>
 Users can register, log in, log out, and change their password.
-This ensures controlled access to inventory data.
+This ensures controlled access to inventory data.<br>
- • Inventory Logging:
+ • Inventory Logging:<br>
-Actions can be logged/deleted for items in the database, including:
+Actions can be logged/deleted for items in the database, including:<br>
- • Deliveries (incoming stock with price and quantity)
+ • Deliveries (incoming stock with price and quantity)<br>
- • Sales (stock sold)
+ • Sales (stock sold)<br>
- • Consumption (kitchen usage outside of sales, e.g., staff meals or prep)
+ • Consumption (kitchen usage outside of sales, e.g., staff meals or prep)<br>
- • Waste (spoiled or discarded stock)
+ • Waste (spoiled or discarded stock)<br>
- • Flexible Data Entry:
+ • Flexible Data Entry:<br>
-Data can be entered through:
+Data can be entered through:<br>
- • Web forms with dropdown menus for selecting items and action types.
+ • Web forms with dropdown menus for selecting items and action types.<br>
- • Direct SQL queries in the SQLite database for power users or administrators.
+ • Direct SQL queries in the SQLite database for power users or administrators.<br>
- • File Uploads:
+ • File Uploads:<br>
-Bills and receipts can be uploaded and stored in the system for reference.
+Bills and receipts can be uploaded and stored in the system for reference.<br>
- • Reports and Visualizations:
+ • Reports and Visualizations:<br>
-Users can filter reports by item and date range to see:
+Users can filter reports by item and date range to see:<br>
- • A cumulative quantity chart by action type.
+ • A cumulative quantity chart by action type.<br>
- • A stock balance chart over time.
+ • A stock balance chart over time.<br>
  • KPI cards summarizing:
  1. Total spend on deliveries.
  2. Latest price per unit (calculated as price/quantity of the most recent delivery).